kroxiksut/django-152fz-consent/docs/cookies/en/configuration.md

 This profile showed predictable behavior:
 - the banner is available on all pages via the reopen button;
 - the interface is not overloaded with a separate link in the top menu;
-- robots are not shown the visual layer of the banner;
+- bots are not shown the visual layer of the banner;
-- There is a manual preview option to check the display.
+- a manual preview option is available for checking the display.

 More details on the sections of the administrative panel: [Usage, admin menu and settings](./operations-admin.md).